bioinf/Sibelia/USAGE.md

 	Sibelia -s loose Helicobacter_pylori.fasta

 Important note -- "Sibelia" requires some free space on HDD to run.
-If you experience any problem and see error messages that mention temporary files, try to change directory used for temporary files (see section "Directory for temporary files").
+If you experience any problems and see error messages that mention temporary files, try to change directory used for temporary files (see section "Directory for temporary files").